Finnish PM says government could collapse on Friday

-HELSINKI, Nov 5 (Reuters) - Finnish Prime Minister Juha Sipila said his centre-right government could collapse unless the coalition agrees on health care reform by Friday morning.
+HELSINKI (Reuters) - Finnish Prime Minister Juha Sipila said his center-right government could collapse unless the coalition agrees on health care reform by Friday morning.

-“It is very likely that I will go to meet the president tommorrow,” Sipila told a news conference, referring to a government breakdown.
+“It is very likely that I will go to meet the president tomorrow,” Sipila told a news conference, referring to a government breakdown.

 He said that if that happened, he would prefer not to have snap elections but to form a new government from the current parliament.